koji571/2048-Remake/README.md

 ## List of Features implemented and working

-1. Implemented a start/menu screen suing FXML where the user can select the background colour of the game.
+1. Implemented a start/menu screen using FXML
+2. Allowed user to select grid colour and enable hard mode to change grid size
+3. Allowed user to retry the game at the end

 ## List of Features implemented and not working

 ## List of features that were not implemented
 1. Ability to undo a move.
-2. Setting the grid number.
-3. Account creation + High Score tracker.
+2. Account creation + High Score tracker.

 ## List of new Java classes
 1. SceneController
 This class is used as a controller class for the implemented Menu.fxml
+2. Data
+This class is used to store all the variables needed to be used by multiple classes.
+3. Logic
+This class is sued to store all the game movement logic.

 ## List of modified Java classes